spen0203/Teensy3.2-Microcontroller-and-Node-Red/Arduino IDE/Shift Register/readme.md

-# Using Two Shift Registers
+# Using Pot to control LED intensity

-Using Two Shift Registers to power 8 LEDs in a row